ricksuggs/node-redis-distributed-scraper/README.md

 Multiple workers can be started concurrently.
 In this POC, `pm2` manages the processes.

 A url is processed by sending a `POST` request to the REST api (see example below).
-As the workers process the messages from the queue, each url is fetched and the response body is stored in the `nedb` database.
+As the workers process the messages from the queue, each url is fetched and the response body is stored in the `sqlite3` database.

+The jobs in this POC are configured to **try 5 attempts** for success, otherwise end in a failure status.

 The job results can be fetched through a custom API endpoint, given that the job state is `complete`.